rprouse/til/Readme.md

 ![Today I Learned](./img/til-banner.png)

 A collection of short write-ups on small things I learn day to day across a variety of languages and technologies.
 These are things that don't really warrant a full blog post.
-These are things I've picked up by [Learning In Public™](https://dev.to/jbranchaud/how-i-built-a-learning-machine-45k9)
+These are things I've picked up by [Learning In Public™](https://dev.to/jbranchaud/how-i-built-a-learning-machine-45k9).

+I blog longer form posts on Retro-Computing at [8-Bit Labs](https://8bitlabs.ca/) and if I ever get back to it, posts on more modern technologies and programming are at [Alteridem.Net](https://alteridem.net/).

 ## 🗒️ Categories